Visa policy of Bosnia and Herzegovina: Substitute visa

+Holders of a valid multiple-entry visa issued by any Schengen Area member state, Cyprus, Ireland, Monaco or the United States of America may enter Bosnia and Herzegovina without a visa for a maximum stay of 30 days.
+They may stay for a maximum of 90 days within any 6-month period.
+This is not applicable to holders of Kosovar passport.

-Valid multiple entry visa holders and residents of the European Union, Schengen Area member states, and United States of America can enter Bosnia and Herzegovina without a visa for a maximum stay of 30 days.
-This is not applicable to holders of Kosovan passport.
+Holders of a residence permit issued by any Schengen Area member state, Albania, Cyprus, Ireland, Monaco, Montenegro, Serbia or the United States of America may enter Bosnia and Herzegovina without a visa for a maximum stay of 30 days.
+They may stay for a maximum of 90 days within any 6-month period.
+This is not applicable to holders of Kosovar passport.

 Non-ordinary passports

 In addition to countries whose citizens are visa-exempt, holders of diplomatic or official/service passports of Belarus, China, Cuba, Egypt, Indonesia, Iran, Jordan, Kazakhstan, Moldova, Pakistan, Saudi Arabia and Tunisia and holders of only diplomatic passports of Algeria and Armenia do not require a visa for Bosnia and Herzegovina.

 Visa is also not required for stateless persons and refugees residing in countries whose citizens do not require a visa for Bosnia and Herzegovina (except for countries of Central and South America and the Caribbean).

-Reciprocity

-Bosnia and Herzegovina citizens may enter without a visa some of the countries whose citizens are granted visa-free access to Bosnia and Herzegovina but require a visa for Antigua and Barbuda, Australia, Barbados, Brunei, Canada, Costa Rica, El Salvador, Grenada (grants visa on arrival), Guatemala, Honduras, Ireland, Israel, Japan, Kiribati, Kuwait, Mauritius (grants visa on arrival), Marshall Islands, Mexico, New Zealand, Nicaragua, Paraguay, Qatar, Saint Kitts and Nevis, Solomon Islands, Taiwan (grants eVisa), Timor-Leste, Tonga, Tuvalu (grants visa on arrival), United Kingdom, United States, Uruguay, Vanuatu and Venezuela.